byterubpay/byterub-site/_posts/2018-12-31-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-31.md

 **\<dsc\_>** I can forward stuff to Kraken if neccesary
 **\<endogenic>** bah
 **\<endogenic>** the exchanges should
-**\<suraeNoether>** if monero moved to pairings based crypto tomorrow and we modified our whole key structure, they would groan, roll their eyes, curse our names, and then make the changes without publicly complaining at all
+**\<suraeNoether>** if byterub moved to pairings based crypto tomorrow and we modified our whole key structure, they would groan, roll their eyes, curse our names, and then make the changes without publicly complaining at all
 **\<endogenic>** yes
 **\<endogenic>** agreed
 **\<sgp\_>** I may be able to talk to Circle and Poloniex.
 I have someone's email